The Other Coast by Adrian Raeside for December 09, 2022

 9. Missing large

-LJZ Premium Member 4 months ago
+LJZ Premium Member over 1 year ago

 I had a Chocolate Lab who would remove squeakers from toys with surgical precision… her sisters and mother would then shred the remains.